HELIOS-SG100K-LKC/TOAST-T2D-EWAS/3_Genomic-Analysis/README.md

 Code for
 1. mQTL GWAS
-2. SMR
-3. Colocalization
+2. Enrichment of trans-mQTLs for association with sentinels
-4. Clustering of sentinel CpGs
+3. Clustering of trans-mQTLs
+4. SMR
+5. Colocalization